Localization of nonbacktracking centrality on dense subgraphs of sparse networks: Arbitrary graph inserted in an infinite locally tree-like network

 Let us consider a system in which an arbitrary finite child network of $n$ nodes is inserted into an infinite locally tree-like network in the following way.
-Each node $i$, of $n_c \leq n$ selected nodes in the child network, is merged with a node of degree $b_1^{(i)}$ in the mother network, and the sequence of branchings on the mother network branches attached to this node are $b_2^{(i)}, b_3^{(i)}, \ldots, b_m^{(i)}, \ldots$, where $b_{m \to \infty}^{(i)} \to b$.
+Each node $i$, of $n_c \leq n$ selected nodes in the child network, is merged with a node of degree $b_1^{(i)}$ in the mother network.
+By merging we mean that the resulting node (of the composite network) retains the links of both the child node and the mother node.
+As an example, see Fig. \ref{fig:insertion}(a) where child node $i$ of degree 2 is merged with a mother node of degree 3, resulting in a node of degree 5 in the composite network.
+Let the sequence of branchings on the mother network branches attached to node $i$ be $b_2^{(i)}, b_3^{(i)}, \ldots, b_m^{(i)}, \ldots$ [see Fig. \ref{fig:insertion}(b)], where $b_{m \to \infty}^{(i)} \to b$.
 Here $b$ is the branching of the mother network, i.e., the LEV of its NB matrix.
 For all nodes $j$ of the child network that were not chosen for merging with mother network nodes, $b_1^{(j)}, b_2^{(j)}, b_3^{(j)}, \ldots = 0$.
-Importantly, the branches attached to different nodes in the child network do not intersect.
+Importantly, the branches attached to different nodes in the child network do not intersect within any finite distance.
 Fig. \ref{fig:insertion} demonstrates this construction.
 The non-intersection of branches emanating from child nodes is a strong assumption, which certainly does not hold in real-world networks that tend to have many short loops.
-As we will see, the theory also provides good approximations in more realistic scenarios.
+As we will see, the theory also provides good approximations in these more realistic scenarios.

 Now let us denote the LEV of the NB matrix of a child network (to be inserted into a mother network) by $z$.
 This is the asymptotic branching of the nonbacktracking expansion of this subgraph.
 This means that asymptotically the number of vertices on the surface of the expansion at distance $m$ is